 Hello!
-I’m Peter Bella, Program Coordinator of Graphic Design and Assistant Professor within the Visual Communication and Design department at Indiana University–Purdue University Fort Wayne.
-I am also an independent creative, designer, thinker, and entrepreneur.
-Why don’t you stop by the studio sometime.
+I’m Peter Bella, Program Coordinator of Graphic Design and Assistant Professor within the Visual Communication and Design department at Indiana University–Purdue University Fort Wayne as well as an independent creative, designer, thinker, and entrepreneur.

 My past work and research is focused on the human experience with visual communication design and the responsibilities it carries within society resulting in my self-published book Design’s Social Responsible Manifesto Re-imagined.
 My latest research, typology of typography, suggests there is an un-attachable universal synthesis connecting societal influences to the design and application of typography in visual communication presenting an ideology that typographic form can exist, and more importantly communicate, in three-dimensional space signifying typography can be articulated and understood as sculptural form.
 My current research branches into design teaching and methodologies.
 These ideologies have lead me to researching the humanistic revolution that’s upon us.
 The handmade movement is one sign of this revolution which has slowly gained popularity over the last decade.
 Fueling this emergence are designers, clients, and customers who are returning to the roots of craft.
 This humanistic revolution promotes aesthetics that values the spirit of human touch and human design with a fusion of phenomenology and experiential purpose at its core.
 For clarity, phenomenology focuses on sensory qualities from the first-person point of view—such as seeing, hearing, etc.—in the pursuit of meaning.
 These experiences empower and give value to human connections.

 I’ve fallen in love with teaching—Now is my time to give back.
 The energy I find in instructing young designers is unexplainable and I strive from it.
 In closing, a message of my own conception that I always share with students; “I’d rather shoot for the stars and land on the moon than reach for the mountain tops and settle in the foothills.”